mpv-player/mpv/DOCS/man/options.rst

     Will pick the default adapter if unset.
 Alternatives are listed when the name "help" is given.

+    Checks for matches based on the start of the string, case insensitive.
+Thus, if the description of the adapter starts with the vendor name, that can be utilized as the selection parameter.

     Hardware decoders utilizing the D3D11 rendering abstraction's helper functionality to receive a device, such as D3D11VA or DXVA2's DXGI mode, will be affected by this choice.